Whom-Whomst | Commonly Confused Words

 etymology

-• Whomst is a humorous or informal variation popularized on the internet.
+• Whomst is a humorous variation often used on the internet for comedic effect.

 © 2025 Lithium Lab Pte Ltd